JohnLam916/Tip_Calculator/README.md

 This calculator will take a users input at the command line for:

-Cost of the food
+- Cost of the food

-Number of people splitting the bill
+- Number of people splitting the bill

-Percentage of the tip
+- Percentage of the tip

 Then, the script should output:

-The total bill (including tip) how much each person should pay
+- The total bill (including tip)

+- How much each person should pay